sophAi/arch_2013/stories/cv.rst

    :width: 360
    :target: ../..//arch_2013/files_2013/cv/clvaf.png

 Three steps of the vector autocorrelation calculation using GPGPU.
 For a time series of vectors (a), load data to odd or even buffer sequentially (c).
-Then, assign the vector autorrelation function for each work item in GPU (b). (**click on image to enlarge**)
+Then, assign the vector autorrelation function to each work item in GPU (b). (**click on image to enlarge**)

 The CL-VAF [`1`_, `2`_, `4`_, `5`_] uses the power of GPGPU to calculate the autocorrelation function of multi-dimensional vectors.
 The code was modified from my another project **TCOM** with carefully designed GPGPU parallelism.
-Instead of using CUDA, I chose OpenCL because of the platform transferability.
+Instead of using CUDA, I chose OpenCL because of the cross-platform compatibility.
 OpenCL is supported by vast manufactures including Nvidia, AMD, Intel, ARM (Mobile devices), Apple, and so on whereas CUDA is only applicable on an Nvidia machine.
-The benchmark was made based on the consumer-level GPU.
+The benchmark is based on the consumer-level GPU.
 For more advanced models such as Nvidia Tesla, the performance should be further improved.

 `MPI-Tools`_
 ~~~~~~~~~~~~~~

 *MPICH Tools (Shell Script)*

 The MPI-Tools has vast functionalities which allow users to construct and deploy the parallel computing in a minute.
-It's written in shell script to achieve the highest platform transferability.
+It's written in shell script to achieve the highest cross-platform transferability.

 `PTMD`_
 ~~~~~~~~~~